-As all good things must come to an end, the last day of Ramadan is approaching very soon.
+Ramadan 2023 is just around the corner and sooner or later as all good things must come to an end, the last day of the holy month will also be approaching very soon.
 Thus, we should make full use of the days we have left to repent and strengthen our faith while bringing ourselves closer to Allah SWT.

 Surely, many of us have welcomed this month with the intention of turning over a new leaf or improving ourselves positively.
 However, if you have not had the chance to do so, you can start preparing now!
 Whether you want to learn a new dua, read more pages in the Quran, memorize a surah or be a more forgiving person, here are a few tips to get started on your Ramadan planner:

 Make a list and be reasonable with it.
 Make sure the list does not overwhelm you.
 Setting too many goals will only serve to make you feel stressed during Ramadhan and disappointed at the end of it when you do not manage to complete all your tasks.
 At the end of the day, you know yourself best so be sure to plan your goals in accordance with how much you can handle.

 As for Muslims who live in non-Islamic countries, be sure to carefully plan out your time in a way that you can balance out work with your religious pursuits.

 A list is a great start but the next step to note is time management.
 How are you going to manage your time with everything else that must be done?

 Easy, just set achievable targets and take note of when you want to achieve them respectively.
 Also, make regular updates about what you have accomplished.
 That feeling of accomplishment you get upon completing a task should serve as a motivating factor for you to continue with the task you set for yourself.

 The world is full of distractions which range from social media to popular television shows and the latest movie releases.
 Even birthdays and other celebrations can sometimes be a distraction.